trygve-lie/rollup-plugin-esm-http-resolver/README.md

 ## Description

-This module can load ES modules from a http endpoint.
-It will more or less load ES modules the same way as a browser will load them.
+This module can resolve ES modules from a http endpoint.
+It will more or less load ES modules the same way as a browser will resolve them.

 Lest say one have the following structure of ES modules on a http server: